fabriceBJHost/hospital-management/README.md

 ### Build

-buils an aplication ith it
+build an aplication with it

 ```bash
 # For windows